ericthuang/IgniteWorshipScheduler/README.md

 3. Output top 3 schedules (+ supporting metrics) for human evaluation

+Why do it this way?
+Using rules/logic to generate schedules is friggin hard.
+Judging stochastically bruteforced results is way easier.
+Is this the best solution?
+Probably not.
+But easiest to implement forsure.

 ## Future Features/Improvements
 * Integrate into web service for more automation (pull directly from mongo)
 * Optimize by hashing and memoizing already generated schedules so that we dont look at the same one twice